The ternary operator in C++ is a concise way to perform a conditional evaluation (it is also known as the conditional operator).

 Practical Examples

-To compare two numbers and determine which is greater, we can use the ternary operator instead of a more extensive if-else
+To compare two numbers and determine which one is greater, we can use the ternary operator instead of a more extensive if-else

 structure.